kedo-csharp-python/kedo-csharp-python/README.md

 ## About Me

-- 🌐 Seeking to expand my knowledge and skills in C++ and development.
+- 🌐 Seeking to expand my knowledge and skills in C# and Python development.
 - 🚀 Documenting my programming journey, showcasing progress, and conquering challenges.
 - 🌱 Working to grow and share experiences within the development community.